HolgerPeters/blog/haskell_by_types.rst

 :date: 2016-03-18 20:00
 :tags: functional programming, haskell
 :category: haskell

-:status: draft
+Getting a better understand of Haskell has always been on my list.
+My typical toolbox for learning another programming language is not so effective with Haskell, because in contrast to say - Ruby [#f3]_  - learning Haskell requires me to learn new concepts.
+On the other hand, Haskell offers some unique features that actually make learning it surprisingly easy again.

-I came to understand, that while learning Haskell one cannot avoid to familiarize oneself with the type signatures.
+One useful tool I like more and more about haskell is the power of its type signatures.
+While learning Haskell you cannot avoid to familiarize oneself with the type signatures.
+But if you embrace them, it can boost your understanding drastically.

 The following compilation is of things I rather understood recently, so bear that I might have missed one or the other connection.